LamaliaNetwork/LamaliaWiki/docs/features/elytraBoost.md

 ![Elytra Boost](/img/doc/features/elytraBoost/elytraBoost.gif)
 ### How to Boost:
 - Hold the feather and right-click simultaneously.
+(Hold or Press Repeatedly)

 ## Elytra Superboost